 You can now add rich text - such as bold, italics and underline - as well as simple HTML such as hyperlinks in your item descriptions.

-HTTPS encrypts your access to MediaSpace and protects your information.
-It also means that your MediaSpace content can be added to secure sites like Blackboard.
+HTTPS encrypts your access to Kaltura MediaSpace and protects your information.
+It also means that your Kaltura MediaSpace content can be added to secure sites like Blackboard and Canvas.

 Audio Specific Player